stellastrareviews/ky4meru.github.io/docs/antivirus/enumeration.md

 ## Exploit

 Following commands can help you to enumerate antivirus protections on a Windows host.
-If it is enabled, refer to [Antivirus Evasion](/antivirus/bypass/) page to try bypassing it.

 ```powershell
 # With WMIC through cmd.
 wmic /Node:localhost /Namespace:\\root\SecurityCenter2 Path AntivirusProduct